top of page

 Actionable Takeaways for Safer Heights Work

 First, download our free AS/NZS 1891.4:2025-compliant fall protection safety harness inspection checklist today from rescue-training.com.au.
-It's tailored for Perth tower techs and industrial crews, with tick boxes for webbing cuts, D-ring cracks, and labelling checks to make pre-use scans a breeze.
+It's tailored for Perth tower techs and industrial crews, with tick boxes for webbing cuts, D-ring cracks, and labelling checks, making pre-use scans a breeze.

 Second, schedule that 2-minute pre-use habit daily; it could've prevented all 24 fall fatalities in Australia last year, per Safe Work Australia data.
 One quick once-over spots twists or wear before they bite.